OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:34

-For where your treasure is, there your heart will be also.
+For wherever your treasure is, there your heart will be also.

 ---